 Deferred tax is measured on the basis of the tax regulations and rates that, according to the rules in force at the balance sheet date, are applicable at the time the deferred tax is expected to crystallise as current tax.
-Adopted changes in deferred tax as a result of changes in tax rates applied to expected cash flows are recognised in the income statement
+Adopted changes in deferred tax as a result of changes in tax rates applied are recognised in the income statement.

-Tax assets arising from unused tax losses are recognised to the extent that such unused tax losses can be used.
+Tax assets arising from unused tax losses are recognised to the extent that such unused tax losses and unused tax credits can be used.

-EURm 2021 2020
+EURm 2022 2021

-Income tax assets 0.4 0.1
+Income tax assets - 0.4

-Total tax assets 0.4 0.1
+Total tax assets - 0.4

+Income tax liabilities 0.6 -

+Total tax liabilities 0.6 -